15 Top-Rated Day Trips from Toronto

 Accommodation: Where to Stay in Wasaga Beach

 If you are looking for a little quieter beach destination than Wasaga Beach, head to Sandbanks Provincial Park in Prince Edward County.
-This is a great place to visit to enjoy nature and a little time swimming and relaxing in the sun.
+This is a great place to visit to enjoy nature and a little time swimming and relaxing in the sun at one of the best parks in Ontario.

 The three beach areas each have something a little different to offer.
 Some areas are shallow and well suited for families, while others are deeper and good for swimming.
 The most unique features of the park are the huge sand dunes that back sections of beach.